aguilarksd/NLP/README.md

-# NLP using BoW in Python
+# NLP using BoW to Classify if a review is positive or negative